movementlabsxyz/MIP/README.md

 An author commits to becoming the owner of the MIP/MD they propose.
 This means that for any future changes to the MIP/MD the author will be notified.

-This is being implemented by adding the author as a code owner in the `.github/CODEOWNERS` file for a given MIP/MD.
+The author MUST add themselves as a code owner in [CODEWONERS](.github/CODEOWNERS).